 Veteran journalist David Satter agrees in a new afterword to the book: "The entire 27 year history of post-Soviet Russia is a tribute to the failure to eradicate the influence of communism."

-Judgment has never been published in English, after Bukovsky refused to rewrite parts of the book which accused American and British politicians of behind-the-scenes collusion with the Soviets.
-The book itself quotes correspondence with a New York publisher who says, "I don't disagree, but I simply can't publish a book that accuses Americans like Cyrus Vance and Francis Ford Coppola of unpatriotic -- or even treacherous -- behavior."
+Judgment has never been published in English, after Bukovsky refused to rewrite parts of the book which accused prominent Westerners of behind-the-scenes dealings with the Soviets.
+In this edition, the author quotes correspondence with a New York publisher who says, "I don't disagree, but I simply can't publish a book that accuses Americans like Cyrus Vance and Francis Ford Coppola of unpatriotic -- or even treacherous -- behavior."

-Judgment in Moscow will be available in English, in print and for Kindle, in early 2018.
+Judgment in Moscow will be available in English, in print and for Kindle, in May 2019.
 The edition, published by Ninth of November press, will include hundreds of footnotes with source references to the Communist Party documents, newspaper and book archives, and historical context notes for contemporary readers, plus an introduction by former Economist editor Edward Lucas and an afterword by longtime Russia journalist David Satter.